dhaneshragu/Task-3/README.md

 # What is this for?
-This is my attempt towards task-3 of Open Source as part of Coding Week tasks by Coding Club IITG.
+This is my attempt towards task-3 of Open Source as part of Coding Week tasks by Coding Club IITG..

 # Contents
 ## Commentator: